Now open to applications. Follow our step by step guidelines on how to enter the One Good Idea competition.

-- Teams and/or teacher complete the Campaign Proposal Form for submission
+- Teams and/or teacher complete the online Campaign Proposal form.

-- Finalists will be notified shortly before the Easter holidays giving them plenty of time to prepare their pitch
+Students / teachers must submit their campaign online by Friday 8th March 2019.
+Finalists will be notified before the end of March 2019 giving them plenty of time to prepare their final pitch.

 Step 4: Pitch your campaign at the finals!

-The finalists will attend the National Finals on 15th May 2018 in Dublin.
+The finalists will attend the National Finals in May 2019.
+Exact date and location to be confirmed.
 The teams will make their presentation pitch to the panel of expert adjudicators.
 The winners will be announced and awarded their trophies and prizes.